marcelmay/kformat/docs/dokka/kformat/de.m3y.kformat/-table/-hints/prefix.md

 `columnIndex` - the columnIndex, starting at 0

 `prefix` - the value to be prefixed for each row value and given column index.`fun prefix(columnIndex: `[`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/index.html)`): `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)

+Gets the prefix value for given column.

+**Return**
+the prefix value or empty.